DGLA Actions: An Application in GR: Application: Geometry on a Neighborhood of Infinity via an Equivariant Action

 Note that the tetrad, ${\bf e} \colon TM \xrightarrow{\; \simeq \;} \cV$, determines a metric $g_{\bf e} := {\bf e}^\ast \eta$ by pulling back the fiberwise metric on the reference bundle $\cV$.
 The Euler--Lagrange Equations (EOMs) for $S_{\text{PC}}$ are given by

-As ${\bf e}$ is an isomorphism, the first equation is equivalent to $d_\omega {\bf e} =0$ and there is a unique metric connection satisfying this condition (with respect to $g_{\bf e}$), the Levi--Civita connection.
-The second equation then becomes the $\Lambda$-vacuum Einstein equation for the metric $g_{\bf e}$, see Remark 3.2 of \cite{CS17}.
+As is explained in Section 6.1 of \cite{Rom}, the first equation shows that the covariant derivative $d_\omega$ (and hence $\omega$ itself) is determined by the tetrad.
+There is a unique torsion free, metric connection with respect to the pullback metric $g_{\bf e}$, its Levi--Civita connection.
+It then follows that the second equation can be written in terms of the Riemann curvature tensor and upon contraction with the tetrad recovers Einstein's field equations.